japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreWriter.md

 shouldRunAnotherBatch(newMetadata: OffsetSeqMetadata): Boolean
 ----

-`shouldRunAnotherBatch` is negative (`false`) by default (to indicate that another non-data batch is not required given the <<spark-sql-streaming-OffsetSeqMetadata.adoc#, OffsetSeqMetadata>> with the event-time watermark and the batch timestamp).
+`shouldRunAnotherBatch` is negative (`false`) by default (to indicate that another non-data batch is not required given the <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>> with the event-time watermark and the batch timestamp).

-NOTE: `shouldRunAnotherBatch` is used exclusively when `IncrementalExecution` is requested to <<spark-sql-streaming-IncrementalExecution.adoc#shouldRunAnotherBatch, check out whether the last batch execution requires another batch>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run the activated streaming query>>).
+NOTE: `shouldRunAnotherBatch` is used exclusively when `IncrementalExecution` is requested to <<spark-sql-streaming-IncrementalExecution.md#shouldRunAnotherBatch, check out whether the last batch execution requires another batch>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run the activated streaming query>>).

 === [[stateStoreCustomMetrics]] `stateStoreCustomMetrics` Internal Method